zzhangjii/learning-library/data-management-library/autonomous-database/ziplabs/2019/atp-apex-spreadsheet-app/README.md

 ---
 layout: ziplab
-description: Building an App from a Spreadsheet for Oracle Autonomous Cloud Service
+description: Creating an App from a Spreadsheet for Oracle Autonomous Cloud Service
 tags: Oracle Cloud, Autonomous Transaction Processing, Data Warehouse, ADW, ATP, Apex, Oracle Cloud Infrastructure, OCI, Object Store, Data Load
 permalink: /data-management-library/autonomous-database/ziplabs/2019/atp-apex-spreadsheet-app/index.html

 ---
-# Building an APEX Application from a Spreadsheet for ATP #
+# Creating an APEX Application from a Spreadsheet for ATP #

 ## Before You Begin ##
 This 15-minute lab walks you through uploading a spreadsheet into an Oracle database table, and then creating an application based on this new table.
 You will then play with the Interactive Report and improve the attached form.
 Lastly, you will add a Calendar page and then link it to the existing form page.
 This lab is written for Autonomous Transaction Processing (ATP), but may also be completed in Autonomous Data Warehouse (ADW).